Key findings at a glance

 Figures are planning ranges, not quotes: pitch, stories, roofline complexity, decking condition, and material choice move the final number within (and occasionally beyond) each band.
 We update this report as material costs and code requirements change — the "last updated" date above is real.

-Citing this report?
 Homeowners, real-estate agents, and journalists are welcome to reference this data.
-Please credit Complete Roofing LLC and link to roofing-it.com/roof-cost-report.
-For a comment or a custom local figure, contact Jason Taylor at (850) 220-3965.
+Please credit Complete Roofing LLC and link back — copy a ready-made citation below.

 Part of our Florida roof-cost resources: roof cost in Florida · instant cost calculator · financing.